 Repeat the annual service as previously described but do not refit any components to the heat exchanger.
-Isolate the boiler flow and return connections from the heating system.

 10.3.1 To clean the heat exchanger, the use of a high pressure water hose (40-80 psi) is recommended for the primary flue gas path.
 However provision must be made for the drainage of water used in this process.
-At the rear of the boiler remove the condensate drain trap assembly from the flue elbow.
-Connect a hose (32mm id.) to the flue elbow and take to a suitable drain or receptacle.
+Remove the base plate to provide access to the pump.
+At the front of the boiler remove the condensate drain trap assembly from the flue elbow.
+Connect a hose (32mm id.)
+To the flue elbow and take to a suitable drain or receptacle.
 The cleaning water and any debris will exit the sump through this opening.